hrcarsan/easycolors.vim/README.md

-# native
+# easycolors.vim
-My personal color scheme for vim/nvim
+Work in progress